vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 That reassurance was very short-lived as I soon received an email from Paypal stating that I am in fact NOT ELIGIBLE for Seller Protection for this transaction because "*not as described*" chargeback apparently is not covered by Seller Protection.

 [{% img right https://lh6.googleusercontent.com/-rhtIyAG_TPs/ULyAxOhZy9I/AAAAAAAADBA/u_vwT_3szb4/s288/paypal_protection.png 200%}](https://lh6.googleusercontent.com/-rhtIyAG_TPs/ULyAxOhZy9I/AAAAAAAADBA/u_vwT_3szb4/s288/paypal_protection.png) Take a look at [Paypal's Seller Protection](https://www.paypal.com/us/webapps/mpp/security/seller-protection-learn-more) Page.
 Note how it states: "*PayPal will cover you in the event of an unauthorized purchase, an "item not received" claim, chargeback, or reversal*" on top.
-This seems to me Paypal would cover you in case of any chargebacks if you follow Paypal's Seller Protection rules outline later in that page.
+This seems to mean that Paypal would cover you in case of any chargebacks if you follow Paypal's Seller Protection rules outlined later in that page.

 Well my interpretation was wrong: later in page it states "*You are not covered when ....
 You've received a claim or a chargeback, and the shipped item is found to be significantly different than it was described.*" Notice how it says "*the shipped item is found*..."

 Do you think this implies that the **shipped item will never be returned to the seller**?

-Read ON!
+Do you think there is any verification mechanism for validity of buyer's statemens?

+Do you think that sellers with a long history of positive feedbacks would have some say in the matter vs buyers with 2 months of fake-ish feedback?

+*Answers are coming up very soon, so keep reading my fellow observers!*

 ### The Collections

 Meanwhile, Paypal's automatic reversal put my account $850 in the red.
-Soon after Paypal collections started calling me even while the case is still being disputed.
+Soon after Paypal collections started calling me even while the case was still being disputed.
 Since i didnt feel I did anything wrong, I had no intention of paying this while its still in review, essentially making this issue my problem vs Paypal's problem.
 To my surprise, most of the folks working in Paypal collections were fairly understandable, but they insisted that I am taking a risk of this going to the outside collections.....

 ### The Report